-Whether you come to us prior to- or after a shareholder dispute has broken out, it is very important, first of all, for us to review the articles of association as well as any shareholders’ agreements of all of the companies involved.
-By inspecting the electronic companies register, which we can do from our offices, we can achieve a better understanding of the company law situation.
+Whether you come to us before or after a shareholder dispute has broken out, it is very important, first of all, for us to review the Articles of Association as well as any shareholders’ agreements of all companies involved.
+By inspecting the electronic companies register, which we can do from our office, we can achieve a better understanding of the corporate structure.

-The next step involves you explaining to us, in detail, the causes and the background to the shareholder dispute in question.
+The next step involves your explaining to us, in detail, the causes and the background to the shareholder dispute in question.
 During this meeting, you should also communicate your expectations:

 - Do you expect a review of your contract(s), in order to become aware of your position and your rights?

 - Are you looking to be advised in the background, or to make use of our coaching before negotiations with other shareholders or in advance of general meetings?

 - Should we take part in negotiations or shareholders’ meetings together with you or on your behalf?

 - Do you want to be informed of your rights in order to compare your situation to that of other shareholders?

 - Do you want to enforce your rights regardless of the consequences?